The 80/20 and 95/5 Rules of Change

 Consider the 95/5 rule’s implications for organizations.
 In adaptive organizations, only a critical subset, something like 5%, of organizational activities are driven by top-down commands and constraints, the initiatives and rulesets provided by leaders.
 The vast majority of change always happens instead in local, bottom-up contexts, subject to individual choice and initiative.
 This fact of nature is why overcontrolling an organization from the top quickly becomes a recipe for employee disengagement, inflexibility, and predatory power politics in top management.
 At the same time, a lack of critical frameworks and rulesets at the top is a recipe for anarchy and lack of direction.

 There’s a great rule, Hanlon’s razor, which says “Never attribute to malice that which can be explained by stupidity.”
-The risk manager Douglas Hubbard offers Hanlon’s corrollary: “Never attribute to malice or stupidity that which can be explained by moderately rational individuals following [misaligned incentives, norms, processes or policy] in a complex system.”
+The risk manager Douglas Hubbard offers Hanlon’s corrollary: “Never attribute to malice or stupidity that which can be explained by moderately rational individuals following misaligned incentives, norms, processes or policy in a complex system.”
 Amen!
-Organizational behavior experts tell us that systemic bias in our rulesets causes many of our social, organizational, and team problems.
-Maintaining well-designed incentives, norms, processes and policy may be only 5% of management, but getting them right is very important for preventing organizational dysfunction.
+Organizational behavior experts tell us that systemic bias in our top-down rulesets causes many of our social, organizational, and team problems.
+Maintaining well-designed incentives, norms, processes and policy may be only 5% of the job of management, but getting that 5% right is very important for preventing organizational dysfunction.

 Frederic Laloux’s Reinventing Organizations (2014) is book that recognizes primarily bottom-up controlled, people-centric organizational structures work more like biological systems, and that these are usually more adaptive in more environments than are top-heavy hierarchies, which work best only when control, not innovative diversity, is the overriding concern.
 Laszlo Bock’s Work Rules!
 (2016) also takes this perspective.
 It describes Google’s experience with objectives and key results (OKRs), a largely bottom-up form of people management in which individual employees determine their own objectives (to some degree) and key results to be measured against in achieving those objectives (to a much larger degree), and those OKRs roll-up to their managers, rather than having performance standards set in a mostly top-down manner, as in traditional organizations.